aftrmarket/aftr-contracts/README.md

 ### Withdrawal
 In an AFTR Contract, a withdrawal is proposed and then the vehicle contract determines when to process the withdrawal based on a successful vote result (If the vehicle is a single owner vehicle, the vote is passed immediately).
 Once a withdrawal vote is passed, the vehicle contract calls the transfer function on the withdrawn asset's contract using an internal write.
 Once that interaction completes successfully, the vehicle contract then subtracts the withdrawn balance from the token object in the vehicle.

-Next, another interaction needs to be sent to the AFTR contract to read its outbox object to complete the 2nd stage of the FCP.

 #### Sample Withdrawal Action
 ```typescript